The TU Delft Global Drinking Water programme proudly announces:

 The Role of Technology

-Working with real water, for real people― Dr Doris van Halem, director of the Global Drinking Water programme.
+Working with real water, for real people― Dr Doris van Halem, Scientific Director of the Global Drinking Water programme.

 The Global Drinking Water programme supports various PhD and post-doc research projects into different aspects of safe water provision.
 Van Halem: “Our research focusses on the removal of a wide range of health-based contaminants that are a global challenge, such as arsenic, fluoride, pathogens and antibiotic resistant genes.
 We combine scientific research in the Waterlab of TU Delft and hands-on field research in a developing country.
 This has proven to speed up technology development, as well as local end-user engagement and technology adoption.”